Why do this problem?

 - you wanted to design a board for a game where you allowed multiplication and division

-For students who are able to add and subtract both positive and negative numbers, the game Connect Three
+For students who are able to add and subtract both positive and negative numbers, Connect Three